 Around every corner you will stumble on more art eye candy.
 Sculptures nestled in our Portland squares depict important figures from Maine history.
 The statue in Lobsterman Park epitomizes the spirit of our region and honors our maritime history.
 You may even find the Lobsterman wearing a knitted hat and scarf in the colder months.
 Put on by one of our creative community members to keep him warm.
 Comb the narrow cobblestone streets in downtown Portland and you will find your eye pulled to curated street art and murals that flood the city with color.
 There is so much ground to cover, and so much art to see, you might need to come back again to make sure you catch it all.

-Our Art + Entertainment calendar is constantly adding to the line-up.
+Our Event Calendar is constantly adding to the line-up.
 For the full scoop on everything coming to Greater Portland, please visit our Events Calendar.

 Get a little bit of everything in the Portland region and beyond basking in local gardens and exploring museums and galleries.

 Those itching to get into a studio or admire the work of world-class artists local and touring—are in luck.